Sports Premium Funding

 The Government give schools funding for physical education (PE) and school sport.
 Through what is known as a ‘Sport Premium’ the Government has provided £450 million over the previous and future two years to support the delivery of PE and sport in primary schools.

 This funding will be ring fenced, and will be allocated directly to primary schools across England, providing them with dedicated resource to buy in invaluable expertise and support.
 Funding will be allocated through a lump sum for each school and a per-pupil top-up mechanism.
 The formula will reference the number of primary-aged pupils (i.e. children between the ages of 5 and 11).
-All schools with seventeen or more primary-aged pupils will receive a lump sum of £8,000 plus a premium of £5 per pupil giving Malvern a total grant of £9885 for the year 15-16
+All schools with seventeen or more primary-aged pupils will receive a lump sum of £16,000 plus a premium of £10 per pupil.

-At Malvern we are using our funding to enhance PE and Sport via investment in new resources, being part of Knowsley School Sports Partnership and also through the recruitment of a full time sports coach (Mr Gardiner) and a Curriculum and PE/ Sports Lead (Mr Dickinson).
+At Malvern we are using our funding to enhance PE and Sport via investment in new resources, being part of Knowsley School Sports Partnership and also through Mr Gardiner (HLTA & sports coach) and a Curriculum and PE/ Sports Lead (Mr Dickinson).

 Mr Dickinson works alongside all teachers, staff and SLT to support and enhance the PE provision within our school by: